-The proposal expounded on these pages was drafted in the spring of 1968 by the late Ronald P. McArthur and the late Marcus Berquist and was later revised with the help of John W. Neumayr.
-Dr. McArthur subsequently served as the president of Thomas Aquinas College for its first 20 years, and then with Mr. Berquist and mome Dean
+This proposal was first drafted in the spring of 1968 by the late Ronald P. McArthur and the late Marcus R. Berquist, and it was revised not long after with the help of the late John W. Neumayr.
+Dr. McArthur served as president of Thomas Aquinas College for its first 20 years, and then as a member of the College's faculty alongside Mr. Berquist and Dr. Neumayr.

-Dr. Neumayr, as a member of the College's faculty.
-Dr. Neumayr is now an emeritus member of the faculty.
 The discussion of wonder as the proper motive for leading the intellectual life was contributed by Edmund Dolan, F.S.C., late professor of philosophy at St. Mary's College of California.

-Thomas Aquinas College continues to attract students and faculty of exemplary character and noble aspirations who pursue its educational program energetically and with great joy.
-As the College continues in its work, we pray that God will continue to bless its efforts as He has so abundantly in the past.
+As Thomas Aquinas College continues to attract students and faculty of exemplary character and noble aspirations to pursue its educational program on both coasts, we pray that God will continue to bless its efforts as He has so abundantly in the past.